shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 ## Sampler Objects

-In WebGL 1 texture image data and sampling information (which tells GPU how to read the image data) are both stored in texture object.
-It can be annoying when we want to read from the same texture twice but with different method (say, linear filtering vs nearest filtering) because we should have two texture objects.
-But with sampler objects, we can separate these two concepts.
+In WebGL 1 texture image data and sampling information (which tells GPU how to read the image data) are both stored in texture objects.
+It can be annoying when we want to read from the same texture twice but with a different method (say, linear filtering vs nearest filtering) because we need to have two texture objects.
+But, with sampler objects, we can separate these two concepts.
 We can have one texture object and two different sampler objects.
-It will be a change in how our engine organize textures.
+This will result in a change in how our engine organize textures.
 Here's an example: